On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Vasilis Syrgkanis for a helpful discussion and Bram Gadeyne, Veerle Brams, Christian Danneels and Johan Steen for technical support.
+The authors would like to thank Vasilis Syrgkanis and Wim Van Biesen for helpful discussions and Bram Gadeyne, Veerle Brams, Christian Danneels and Johan Steen for technical support.
 The authors were supported by the Flemish Research Council (FWO Research Project 3G068619 — Grant FWO.OPR.2019.0045.01).